LKONDETI/RAG-Bot/README.md

 ## How It Works

 1. **Auth** — users register/login via `/auth/register` and `/auth/login`; a JWT is issued and sent as a Bearer token on subsequent requests.
 Unauthenticated users are treated as guests identified by a `X-Guest-ID` header.
-2. **Ingest** — uploaded files or URLs are split into overlapping chunks (1000 chars, 200 overlap), embedded via OpenAI, and stored in a persistent ChromaDB collection
+2. **Ingest** — uploaded files or URLs are split into overlapping chunks (1000 chars, 200 overlap), embedded via ChromaDB's default embedding function, and stored in a persistent ChromaDB collection
 3. **Retrieve** — at query time, the question is embedded and the top 4 most similar chunks are fetched from ChromaDB
-4. **Answer** — retrieved chunks are assembled into a context prompt and sent to `gpt-3.5-turbo`, which returns a grounded answer
+4. **Answer** — retrieved chunks are assembled into a context prompt and sent to `claude-opus-4-6`, which returns a grounded answer
 5. **Cite** — the frontend displays collapsible source citations (filename + excerpt) alongside each answer
 6. **Persist** — chat sessions are stored in `localStorage` so history survives page refreshes